jon32446/gym-tracker/README.md

 - No information is sent to any external servers
 - Your workout data never leaves your device unless you export it
 - Clearing your browser data will also delete your workout history

-## Support and Feedback

-For issues or feature requests, please open an issue on the GitHub repository.